Genula2003/Genula2003/README.md

 # Hi, I'm Genula 👋

-🎓 BSc.Computer Science Undergraduate
+🎓 HND Computing Undergraduate
 💻 Junior Software Developer
-📍 Dubai
+📍 Sri Lanka

 ---

 ## 🚀 About Me

 I am a junior software developer with a background in process analysis and compliance-driven operations.

-I independently built and deployed a production ERP system for a Dubai-based HR consultancy as a freelance project, handling the full development lifecycle from requirement gathering to deployment.
+I independently built and deployed a production ERP system for a Dubai-based HR consultancy as a freelance project, managing the full development lifecycle from requirement gathering to deployment.

 I enjoy building database-driven systems, workflow automation tools, and scalable web applications.